Pelagicore/softwarecontainer/doc/chapters/api/index.rst

 BindMount
 ---------
 Binds a path on the host to the container.
-For directories, any missing parent directories in the container will be created, but not for files.
+Any missing parent directories in the path will be created.

 :Parameters:
         :containerID: ``int32`` The ID obtained by CreateContainer method.